Thank you for your interest in San Diego Christian College! We look forward to helping you through the application

-Applicants from countries whose primary language is not English must demonstrate English proficiency in one of the following ways to ensure a successful experience at SDC.
+Applicants from countries whose primary language is not English must demonstrate English proficiency in one of the following ways to ensure a successful experience at SDCC.

 - TOEFL Scores: A recent official test score report with a minimum of 61 on the internet based test, or 500 on the paper-based test.

 - IELTS Score: A recent official test score report with a minimum of 6.

 - Bank Statement